Morocco: Best of Northwest Africa

 Several of the migrants we will look for offer something of a blast of color, such as this gorgeous European Roller.

-You might be interested to extend your stay in this part of the world by joining our Spain: Spring Birding Extravaganza tour, which runs immediately after this exciting tour through Morocco.
-This amazing 16-day tour of Spain takes in the whole country as we target species like Wallcreeper, Dupont’s Lark, Red-knobbed Coot, Iberian Magpie, Lesser Crested Tern, Great Bustard, Little Bustard, a wide variety of birds of prey including Bearded Vulture, Spanish Imperial Eagle, Cinereous Vulture, and Black-winged Kite, Black Stork, White-throated Dipper, Citril Finch, Iberian Grey Shrike, White-backed Woodpecker, Alpine Accentor, White-winged Snowfinch, and Moustached Warbler, plus many more.
+You might be interested to extend your stay in this part of the world by joining our Birding Tour Spain: Spring Birding Extravaganza tour, which follows this exciting tour through Morocco.
+This amazing 16-day tour of Spain takes in the whole country as we target species like Wallcreeper, Dupont’s Lark, Red-knobbed Coot, Iberian Magpie, Lesser Crested Tern, Great Bustard, Little Bustard, a wide variety of birds of prey including Bearded Vulture, Spanish Imperial Eagle, Cinereous Vulture, and Black-winged Kite, plus Black Stork, White-throated Dipper, Citril Finch, Iberian Grey Shrike, White-backed Woodpecker, Alpine Accentor, White-winged Snowfinch, and Moustached Warbler, plus many more.

 If you cannot make the dates of this scheduled tour, please get in touch and we would be happy to help build a custom tour with dates to suit you.